 a.
-The minimum clearance depth when searching for mines is 13 cm (130 mm), measured from the original ground level.
-Any reduction must be authorised by the NMAA/UNMAS-SS.
+The minimum clearance depth when searching for mines is 13 cm (130 mm), measured from the original ground level to the top of the mine.
+Any reduction must be authorised by the NMAA/UNMAS-UNMISS.
 The depth shall be increased when required.

-4.2.2 Clearance Lane
+4.2.2 Standard Manual Mine Clearance Method